Vivian Bernard: Military career

 Bernard joined the Royal Navy on 15 July 1882 as a naval cadet.
 He became a midshipman on 15 January 1884.
 He was promoted to sub-lieutenant on 25 February 1888, and to lieutenant on 25 February 1889.
 He qualified as a gunnery lieutenant in 1893, having attended training at HMS Excellent.
 He was promoted to commander on 30 June 1901.
 He then served in the Department of Naval Intelligence, Admiralty.
 On 26 June 1906, he was promoted to captain, and given command of HMS Topaze, a Topaze-class cruiser.
 In August 1907, he took command of HMS Argonaut, a Diadem-class cruiser.
 A year later, in August 1908, took command of HMS Revenge,(later renamed HMS Redoutable), a Royal Sovereign-class battleship - He commanded the Gunnery School at HMNB Devonport between 1910 and 1912.
 He commanded the Devonshire-class cruiser HMS Argyll from May 1912 to June 1914.

 Bernard saw active service in World War I. In August 1914, he took command of HMS Venerable, a Formidable-class battleship.
 He commanded HMS Venerable in operations off the Belgian coast between 1914 and 1915.
-He and HMS Venerable then took part in the naval operations of the unsuccessfully Dardanelles Campaign.
+He and HMS Venerable then took part in the naval operations of the unsuccessful Dardanelles Campaign.
 He then joined the operations of the Italian Adriatic Squadron, commanding HMS Venerable for the rest of 1915.
 In February 1916, he took command of the dreadnought HMS Neptune.
 He fought in the Battle of Jutland.
 He received a number of decorations for his role as commander of one of the dreadnought battleships.

 He was promoted to rear-admiral on 26 September 1917.
 He was relieved of his command of HMS Neptune in October 1917.
 He became Captain of Portland Harbour in November 1917.
 From March 1920 to March 1921, he held the appointment Rear-Admiral Reserve Fleet, The Nore.

 On 15 November 1922, he was promoted to vice-admiral and placed on the retired list the following day.
 On 1 August 1927, he was promoted to admiral.